-By choosing to climb here you accept responsibility for your own personal safety & must make your own decision regarding the condition of any fixed equipment.
-Neither the first ascensionist nor the author accepts any responsibility for the condition of any fixed equipment.
+By choosing to climb here you accept must responsibility for your own personal safety &you must make your own decision regarding the condition of any fixed equipment.
+Neither the first ascensionists nor, the author accept any responsibility for the condition of any fixed equipment.
+Replacement of fixed gear is a costly & time-consuming exercise so please do your bit, lower or top rope off your own quick draws.
+Only use fixed gear for abseiling, by doing this you will extend the life of the equipment considerably.